-The next Olympic Games will be held in the Tokyo in the summer of 2021, following a 12-month postponement as a result of the coronavirus (COVID-19) pandemic.
+The next Olympic Games will be held in Paris in the summer of 2024 - learn more here.

 Each equestrian discipline at an Olympic and Paralympic Games has team and individual medals up for grabs, with gold, silver and bronze medals awarded to the combinations that make it onto the podium.

 Vet inspections are carried out before the start of competition and again towards the end of competition to ensure that all horses are fit to compete.

 Dressage is a test of horse and rider's ability to perform a range of movements in harmony, across the gaits of walk, trot and canter.
 Seven judges mark the test from different points around the arena, which measures 60m x 20m.
 At an Olympic Games, qualified nations can put forward teams of three horse and rider combinations, plus one travelling reserve who can be substituted in at any point until two hours prior to the start of the team final following illness or injury to a team horse or rider.
 If a nation isn’t able to qualify a team, they can put forward one individual horse and rider combination, subject to eligibility and qualification criteria.

 The Grand Prix test used a qualifying event for the team and individual competitions.
 Combinations perform a set test, with judges marking each of the movements out of 10.
 The scores are then added up and combined with additional marks for the riders’ seat and aids, before being converted to an overall percentage score.